Agriculture

 What is This Career All About?

-Professionals—often called Plant Scientists, Agronomists, or Biotechnologists—spend their time decoding the 'blueprints' of plants.
+A professional in this field—often called a Plant Scientist, Agronomist, or Biotechnologist—spends their time decoding the 'blueprints' of plants.

-With a population of 1.4 billion and shrinking arable land, we need scientists to ensure our food supply never runs dry.
+In today's India, this career is a matter of national security.
+With a population of 1.4 billion and a shrinking amount of arable land, we need scientists to ensure our food supply never runs dry.

 These researchers are the 'Doctors of the Green World,' working to heal the soil and strengthen the crops that feed us.

-A Day in the Life: The Plant Geneticist
+A Day in the Life: Dr. Ishaan, Plant Geneticist

 8:00 AM